joonas-fi/rss-to-homeassistant/README.md

 	$ systemctl status rss-to-homeassistant
 ```

-If you followed the tips the installer gave, this program should automatically start after restarts.
+If you followed the tips the installer gave, this program should automatically start after reboots.
 Have fun!
 Enjoy life.